Ncmexp2717/OMXTool/README.md

 ## How to
 ### start up:
 1. Try `./omxtool` and launch a GUI of **OMXTool** as shown in the figure below.

 - We recommend to launch 'OMXTool' as a background process (*i.e.* `./omxtool &`).

 ![GUI of 'OMXTool'](images/figure1.png)
 ### draw figures of band dispersions:
 1. Click the `Band` button.
-1. Select a \*.Band file and you can see a preview of the band dispersion.
+1. Select a \*.Band file and you can see a preview of the band dispersion as shown in the figure below.

 - How to save the figures:
+ 1. Click the `Export` button and open a dialog box to save the figure.
+ 2. Save the figure through the dialog box.